keshav-vikas/DevSearchApp/README.md

 # DevSearchApp
-It is a web apllication where Developer can create a profile and collaborate with other Developer
+It is a web apllication where developer can create profile and collaborate with other developer.
 # Features
 * Share Projects
 * Message other developers